-Level 1: The unadjusted quoted price in an active market for identical assets or liabilities that the entity can access at the measurement date.
+Level 1: The unadjusted quoted price in an active market for identical assets or liabilities which the entity can access at the assessment dates.

 Level 2: Inputs other than quoted prices included within Level 1 that are observable (i.e. developed using market data) for the asset or liability, either directly or indirectly.